 Laura brings with her twenty years of experience working with nonprofit groups.
 She has provided organizational management for both start-ups and established companies, ranging from theatre and culture to patient advocacy.
 Born and raised in St. Louis, Missouri, she began as an educator, returning to her alma mater to teach at-risk students.
 After more than a decade in the classroom, she sought new adventures in teaching.
 While simultaneously working with the Japanese American Citizens League (JACL) in the areas of civil rights, social action, and education, an opportunity arose for Laura to move to Japan to pursue a dream of living and teaching in Asia.
 Upon returning home to St. Louis and faced with an ever-growing educational crisis, she turned her skills toward nonprofits and there she has found her place in the sun – literally.
 She moved to Los Angeles over five years ago with her husband, Alec, an actor/performer whom she manages, that she met while working with at a circus.
-They live with their twin black cats in South Pasadena.
+They live with their twin black cats in Los Angeles.

 Social Media Marketing Strategist

 Jason Thomas is a designer, marketer, and filmmaker.
 After graduating from the University of North Carolina School of the Arts with a degree in Film Producing, he moved from his hometown of Marietta, Georgia, to Los Angeles.
 Upon his arrival, he began working as the Creative Development Assistant at HITRECORD before joining CreativeFuture as the Social Media Marketing Strategist.